slalom-saa/fit-stacks/docs/walkthrough/overview.md

 ### Part 4: Monitoring
-In the monitor section, we will configure monitoring based on the business requirements and specifications - specificaly for performance and goal KPIs.
+In the monitor section, we will configure monitoring based on the business requirements and specifications - specifically for performance and goal KPIs.